bitcoin-core/secp256k1/src/modules/schnorr/schnorr.md

   switch from one `y` to the other by negating R, this has negligable performance overhead compared to the previous option, and saves one bit.

-The mechanism chosen here is to require that the `y` coordinate is even.
+The mechanism chosen here is to require that the `y` coordinate is a quadratic residue (its Legendre symbol modulo the field size has to be one).
+This is cheap to compute, and can be done directly with Jacobian coordinates.
+Alternative symmetry breakers (like requiring `y` to be even, or in the lower half of the range) require a (slow) conversion to affine coordinates first.
-Unfortunately, that does require either a field inverse to compute `y` in a normalized form that shows its oddness, or a field square root to recover `R` from `R.x`.
-The potential performance benefit from having batch validation is much larger though.

 ##### Multiplying public keys by their hash in multisigning